A

-A, or a, is the first letter and the first vowel letter of the Latin alphabet, used in the modern English alphabet, and others worldwide.
-Its name in English is a (pronounced /'eɪ/ AY), plural aes.
+A (minuscule: a) is the first letter and the first vowel letter of the Latin alphabet, used in the modern English alphabet, and others worldwide.
+Its name in English is a (pronounced as in say), plural aes.
 (Note: Aes is the plural of the name of the letter.
 The plural of the letter itself is rendered As, A's, as, or a's.)